 Agilent Technologies Inc. ("Agilent") (NYSE: A) is a world leading provider of instrumentation, supplies, software and services to life science and chemical analysis markets.
 The Delaware site is the major location for the company's chemical analysis measurement R&D, marketing and manufacturing operations.
-In 2007, Agilent opened its East Coast Center of Excellence at the company's Delaware facility which employs almost 750 people.
+In 2007, Agilent opened its East Coast Center of Excellence at the company's Delaware facility which employs almost 800 people.

 Croda International Plc. ("Croda") (OTC: COIHF) is a world leader in natural based specialty chemicals which are sold to virtually every type of industry.
-The company has approximately 3,600 employees, working in 34 countries.
+The company has approximately 3,700 employees, working in 34 countries.
 The research and development center is located in New Castle, Delaware and is adjacent to its North American manufacturing plant.
 The facility helps to support Croda's global activities in the personal care, lubricants, polymers, oilfield, specialty cleaning, fibers and crop protection industries.
 Research activities are closely coordinated with the company's worldwide research program.
 Croda will be investing over \$150 million dollars in upgrades to its Delaware facility including building a bio-based ethylene oxide processing plant.

-FMC Corporation (NYSE: FMC) is one of the world's leading specialty chemical companies that employs approximately 6,000 people world-wide, and had annual sales of about \$3.3 billion in 2015.
+FMC Corporation (NYSE: FMC) is one of the world's leading specialty chemical companies that employs approximately 6,000 people world-wide, and had annual sales of about \$3.24 billion in 2015.
 FMC Health and Nutrition has a manufacturing plant located in Delaware which was originally opened for business in 1962.
 This site manufactures microcrystalline cellulose and has remained competitive on the world stage through a relentless focus on innovation, productivity and efficiency.
 The Delaware site has recently been selected to move forward with the company's new North American BioColors Division, which will involve making colorants from natural sources (primarily plant extracts).

-TA Instruments ("TAI"), a division of Waters Corporation, is the world-wide market leader in the field of thermal analysis and rheology.
+TA Instruments ("TAI"), a subsidiary of Waters Corporation (NYSE: WAT), is the world-wide market leader in the field of thermal analysis and rheology.
 It provides thermal analysis, rheometry, and microcalorimetry instruments throughout the world which are used primarily in predicting the suitability of polymers, fine chemicals, and viscous liquids for various industrial, consumer goods and health care products.
 TAI is also a developer and supplier of software-based products that interface with the company's instruments as well as other instruments manufactured by other companies.
-TAI's division headquarters are located in Delaware where they recently completed a \$40 million expansion project.
+The company is headquartered in New Castle, Delaware and has direct operations in 24 countries..